 Can I fit child seats?
 Yes.
 However, there are no isofix fittings.
 Non isofix seats are available to hire if required.
 Child seats with wider bases fit the seats better and are more stable.
 In the case where 2 child seats are needed, it is often better to have one fitted in the front.

 Can I park my car while I am on holiday?
 Yes, we have a secure area for car parking.
 Please note, cars are parked entirely at own risk.

 What do I need to bring?
 Our motorhomes are supplied with sleeping bags for all the party and all normal crockery so you only need to take your personal belongings and a road map.
 We recommend using soft collapsible bags as suitcases will be difficult to store in the motorhome.

 What identification do drivers need to take?
 All drivers will need to bring their driving licence, a domestic bill showing the same address as the drivers license, plus 1 other form of photographic identification, preferably a passport.
 UK license holders will need to supply a DVLA check number.

 What will happen with my information?
-All customers details are kept in the strictist confidence.
+All our customers details are kept in the strictest confidence.
 Sensitive information such as driving license numbers, NI numbers or scans of documents are deleted from our systems 28 days after your hire.